-The afficionados claim Russian TV shows to be of higher budget and thus higher quality.
+The aficionados claim Russian TV shows to be of higher budget and thus higher quality.
 Opponents have been quick to note anti-Lithuanian programming of some Russian TV stations.
-Both primarilly apply to production created in Russia itself (which has a popularity far outweighting anything created by the local Russian minority).
+Both primarily apply to production created in Russia itself (which has a popularity far outweighing anything created by the local Russian minority).

 History of Lithuanian media

 The crisis of Lithuanian media goes further than print/internet divide.
 Back in 1990-2004 libertarian Lithuania media used to be the Fourth Estate in the strictest sense.
-Every opinion poll indicated that media was the most trusted institution (surpassing the church, army and all the government agencies).
-Journalists seemed to be chivalrous "fighters for truth" and some even sacrificed their lifes for it (Vitas Lingys was murdered for his articles on mafia, his name still printed on every back-cover of Respublika daily he worked for).
-In the corrupt atmosphere of the era only a fear of publicity could have prompted judges, prosecutors and politicians to refuse mafia bribes.
+Every opinion poll indicated that media was the most trusted institution (surpassing the church, army, and all the government agencies).
+Journalists seemed to be chivalrous "fighters for truth" and some even sacrificed their lives for it (Vitas Lingys was murdered for his articles on the mafia, his name still printed on every back-cover of Respublika newspaper he worked for).
+In the corrupt atmosphere of the era, only a fear of publicity could have prompted judges, prosecutors, and politicians to refuse mafia bribes.

-Later however media grew increasingly partisan while several business groups consolidated their control over large numbers of newspapers, TV and radio stations as well as internet portals.
+Later, however, media grew increasingly partisan while several business groups consolidated their control over large numbers of newspapers, TV and radio stations as well as internet portals.
 Advertisement packages are now commonly believed to include media silence on the advertiser's wrongdoings.
-Trust in media plummeted after people noticed one-sided coverage of some events (but still more trust it than distrust it).
+Confidence in media plummeted after people noticed one-sided coverage of some events (but still more trust it than distrust it according to opinion polls).